In God We Trust

 pexels-photo-3684345

 In God we trust, for He exists in the holy triad of creation, restoration, and redemption.
-There is no life without Him having willed it.
-Someday, we will all fall asleep, forevermore.
-Only God can raise us from the ashes; only He can make, what is barren, whole again.
+There is no life without His having willed it.
+Someday, we will all fall asleep forevermore.
+Only God can raise us from the ashes; only He can make what is barren whole again.

-While the splendor of the Almighty is in the realm of the unseen, the world – His brilliant work – is manifestly present and envelops the ages; nothing is outside the scope of His majestic reach.
-He can be derided, but not ignored; he can be vilified, but not made unloved; he can be crucified, but not replaced.
+While the splendor of the Almighty resides in the realm of the unseen, the world—His brilliant work—is manifestly present and envelops the ages; nothing lies outside the scope of His majestic reach.
+He can be derided, but not ignored; He can be vilified, but not made unloved; He can be crucified, but not replaced.

-In God we trust, for His making is perfect – in total unity with the essence of profound goodness.
-Awesome is the architecture of life – in worldly miniature as in the appearance of grand design.
+In God we trust, for His making is perfect—in total unity with the essence of profound goodness.
+Awesome is the architecture of life, in worldly miniature as in the manifestation of grand design.
 No other state of existence can be envisioned in a more accomplished fashion.
-Everything so complete in itself is beautifully aligned with the forces of nature and the cycles of time.
+Everything, so complete in itself, is beautifully aligned with the forces of nature and the cycles of time.

 In God we trust, for unsurpassed is His righteousness.